kobbled/ktransw_py/README.md

 The script itself doesn't do any translation, so a copy of `ktrans.exe` (and related libraries) is also needed.

+Finally, pre-processing is handled by a patched version of Tristan Miller's GPP (the "Generic PreProcessor").

 ## Installation